raydelvecchio/SwiftAI-v2/README.md

 This codebase, specifically when training the model, requires CUDA (and Pytorch CUDA).
 You can check your CUDA version with `nvcc --version`.
 You can then check how to install Pytorch CUDA [here](https://pytorch.org/get-started/locally/).
 I used the following command: `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117`.
+On linux, I used `pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cpu`.
+To upload and download weights to GitHub, you must use `git-lfs` to push/pull.

 # constants.py
 File containing all constants necessary to train the model.
 Genius secrets/tokens stored as environment variables.